iIns0mn1a/JavaII2025/Programming Assignments/FInalProject/README.md

 list of things to do
+- revert main gui to its last pitiful state
-- make exception class for people constructors???
+- make classes for each option, each extending Jframe
+- implementation happens in each class. idk why i didn't think of that. sigh.